Get a Quote

 Melbourne is surrounded by five distinct wine regions, Yarra Valley, Mornington Peninsula, Geelong, Sunbury, and the Macedon Ranges.
 Each region produces wine with its own distinct taste and character.
 The higher elevation regions produce cooler climate varieties while the coastal regions produce the varieties that ripen longer on the vines.
 Pick your poison and head to one of hundreds of vineyards surrounding Melbourne.
-Take a drive, or hire a coach for your group and visit as many wineries as you can all day with the safety of a driver.
+Take a drive, or hire a bus for your group and visit as many wineries as you can all day with the safety of a driver.

 Yarra Valley Wine Region

 In the heart of the Yarra Valley Wine Region only an hour from Melbournes CBD you will find Balgownie Estate Vineyard Resort & Spa with David Halliday 5 star wines.
 Balgownie has a number of wines to choose from including sparkling wines, Chardonnay, Pinot Gris, Pinot Noir, or try one of their flagship vintages Estate Cabernet Sauvignon, and Estate Shiraz made from the original 40 year old vines in Bendigo.
 Whatever your taste Balgownie is sure to have something you will fall in love with.

 Geelong Wine Region

 Geelong was first planted for wine in 1842 and has continued to produce fine wine for many years.
 Bellarine Estate was established in 1996, with the first vintages released in 1999 and then in 2007 they began brewing beer.
 Choose from a long list of wines such as, Sauvignon Blanc, Chardonnay, Viognier, Pinot Noir, Merlot, or Shiraz.
 The proximity to the coast, but protected from the wind and lots of sunshine makes for ideal growing conditions for a long ripening on the vine.